tslenter/RSX-RSC/README.md

  - 4 million RSCX is available for developers
  - 6 million is reserved for future use

-The only way to get those tokens is to develop something usefull for this project.
+The only way to get RSCX tokens is to develop something usefull for this project.

 Where to trade RSCX: